 Although there are now many different kinds to chose from, the standard wrist band only comes in 2 different sizes, small and large.
 The dimensions for the small size is a wrist circumference of 5.9 inches (15 cm) to 7.5 inches (19 cm).
 The large fits a wrist circumference of 6.1 inches (15.5 cm) to 8.2 inches (20.8 cm).

 So what size are your wrists?
 If you don't have a measuring tape handy, it can be hard to say.
 For me though, as a male with moderately sized wrists, I use the small size and still have a few notches left over.
 Luckily the bands are fairly cheap so if you do get the wrong size, it is easily replaceable.

 I recently got the Amazfit Bip off of Amazon.
-The picture shows it next to a medical alert wrist pendant by electronic caregiver.
 It only cost $80 and I may like it more than the gear fit 2.
 The main reason being because the battery life is so much better.
 A single charge lasts up to a month.
 It really is incredible how much longer it lasts in comparison.

 However, I will say that I miss my Samsung vibrating and displaying my text messages directly on the watch.
 This one will vibrate, but not display the message, although it does have the option to vibrate and show you who is calling you.
 I'm not sure why the texting feature isn't available.
 Maybe they will add it in a future update.

 Although I haven't covered everything there is to know about smart watches, I feel like I've covered many of the important basics.
 There are too many functions to discuss thoroughly, but don't let that scare you.
 Most of them are optional.
 If you still have questions about them, let me know in the comments down below and I will answer to the best of my ability.